Walk 5 Coed y Graig

 2.5 miles • 1 to 1.25 hours • Easy

-Start at the Waggon and Horses and walk down Dolafon Road towards the river and through the gap in the hedge at the bottom of the road (SO 114917).
+Start at the Waggon and Horses and walk down Dolafon Road towards the river.
+Cars can be parked on Dolafon Road.
+Go through the gap in the hedge at the bottom of the road (SO 114917).
 If this path is muddy, there is a tarmac path on the left further down Dolafon Road.
 Climb up onto the river bank and turn left to follow the path along the top of the bank.
 At the end, the grass path drops down to a gate and joins a tarmac footpath/cycle route.
 Go under the pipe bridge and past the ‘Old Pump House’ which is behind a fence on your right.

 The Pump House drew water from the Severn to supply the head of the canal.
 It was originally operated by a water wheel, later by steam and eventually by a diesel engine.
 It ceased operation in the 1940s.